 Day 5: Summit Day

-We awoke to heavy thwacks against our tent, and hit my head as I sat up on the iced over canvas of our tent side.
+We awoke to heavy thwacks against our tent.
+I hit my head as I sat up, knocking it on the ice that now covered the canvas of our tent side.
 An encouraging start to the day.
-It was 2:30am after a fitful night of sleep listening to snow, and dozing on and off while the other groups got up and got going at 11pm and midnight.
+It was 2:30am after a fitful night of sleep listening to snow and dozing on and off while other groups started their hiking at 11pm and midnight.

 We once again trusted Dismas’ decision; our summit hike started at 3:30am rather than the usual midnight or earlier trek.
-For two reasons: he was confident in our pace and ability to make it up and back before noon without the several hours buffer, and he thought the main obstacle was the cold which is only worse in the dark.
-Dismas did not want us hiking the whole way in the icy dark only to summit just as the sunrises, he wisely wanted the sun to warm our final hours of climbing.
+For two reasons: (1) He was confident in our pace and ability to make it up and back before noon without the several hours buffer, and (2) he thought the main obstacle was the cold which is only worse in the dark.
+Dismas did not want us hiking the whole way in the icy dark only to summit just as the sunrises.
+He wisely wanted the sun to warm our final hours of climbing.

 We hit the freshly packed 4-5 inches of snow on the trail right on time at 3:30am.
 Each of our headlamps creating a little globe of visibility around us with nothing but the bright stars beyond our field of vision.
 We also trusted Dismas’ instruction to pack away our trekking poles as we tackled the mountain, we would only need them on the descent.
 We were honestly hesitant to believe him but went with his advise.

 Once we hit more steady and groomed trail we paused for my furnace of a dad to remove a layer of clothing after the heated ascent we just tackled.
-Unfortunately the next section allowed the cold to start seeping in, and dad unexpectedly exclaimed “I feel fuzzy” which immediately prompted us to take a quick break for snacks and dad redonning his down jacket.
+Unfortunately the next section allowed the cold to start seeping in.
+Dad unexpectedly exclaimed “I feel fuzzy,” which immediately prompted us to take a quick break for snacks and dad re-donning his down jacket.

 We plodded on as the far horizon to our right started to glow with about an hour to go until sunrise.
-These three hours in the dark brought interesting challenges of figuring out the right combination of layers to battle the cold and our effort, figuring out how to pee when you’re super cold, and how often to take a snack.
+These three hours in the dark brought interesting challenges: figuring out the right combination of layers to battle the cold and match our effort, how to pee when you’re super cold, and how often to choke down a snack.

 Finally after six o’clock we saw the stunning colors of sunrise and light streaming over the soaring pinnacle of Mawenzi Peak.
 The golden alpine glow brightened our spirits as an icy wind picked up to urge us on through our occasional short breaks where the cold would get to us quickly.